dkause/meet/README.md

 # 🥩 MeetApp

 presents location based it-events.
 Its a serverless progressive wep application (PWA).
 The application uses the Google calendar API to fetch upcoming events.
 Its downloadable using a shortcut.
+It provides a visual presentation of the events as a graph.
 And it uses AWS Lambda serverless functions to provide a token to access the GoogleAPI.
 Test Driven Development was used during the development process.

 ## Key Features